robmuh/robmuh.github.com/_posts/2015-02-16-yes-coffeescript.markdown

 I started web development in the 90s and coded Perl, shell, Java and C most of my life.
-I dabbled in JavaScript when it came out and like everyone else and hated Python and PHP when they came out.
+I dabbled in JavaScript when it came out and like everyone else hated Python and PHP when they came out.

 Things have changed.

-Call it aged wisdom or something but I see JavaScript for what they are way beyond their syntax now.
+Call it aged wisdom or something but I see JavaScript and Python for what they are way beyond their syntax now.
 I also spend every waking moment helping others *learn* to program instead of simply programming.
 Where I once hated significant white-space I know embrace it every chance I get.
-The logic follows that espoused &mdash; nay touted &mdash; by code.org, Berkeley and the rest of the *computational literacy* crowd.
-It goes like this:
+The logic that Code.org, Berkeley and the rest of the *computational literacy* crowd follows &mdash; nay touts &mdash; goes like this:

 > The most important thing is for those learning to code to not get
 > discouraged and frustrated early on so they don't prematurely abandon